 Having a reactive dog can be frustrating, overwhelming and in some cases it can be scary!
-Shannon has helped thousands of reactive dogs and their people by teaching that this is commonly caused by fear.
+Shannon has helped thousands of reactive dogs and their people by teaching the people that this is commonly caused by fear.
 This program is a replica of what she does during a private one on one session.
 If you have a reactive dog, this course will help you understand why the behaviors are happening and how you can help without having to leave your home (which can be difficult with a dog that is reactive).

 Welcome to TFF’s Reactive Dog Rehabilitation Program (RDRP)!
 This program was designed to help you help your dog become less reactive.
 Often dogs will be “reactive” when they are afraid or anxious.
 During this program you will learn why your dog is behaving the way they are and how you can help them.